shanepeckham/AKS_Security/README.md

 * Expose unnecessary ports

 #### Use AllwaysPullImages

 * Force registry authentication and can prevent other pods using the image
 * Only those with correct credentials can pull pod
 * Can result in a crashloopbackoff if the credentials are not provided or incorrect

 #### Use DenyEscalatingExec

 * If container has priviliged access, user this DenyEscalatingControl as mitigation as this will deny user trying to issue kubectl exec against the image and gain access to the node/cluster

 ### Namespace level

-By applying a ResourceQuota, DoS attacks that target on malicious resource consumptio can be mitigated against.
-Apply a ResourceQuote admission controller to restrict resources such as :
+**By applying a ResourceQuota, DoS attacks that target on malicious resource consumptio can be mitigated against.
+Apply a ResourceQuote admission controller to restrict resources such as:**
 * CPU
 * Memory
 * Pods